ptesser/giting/README.md

 ## Cherry Pick

-It's take a commit from somewhere else, and "play it back" wherever you are right now
+It's take a commit from somewhere else, and "play it back" wherever you are right now.
+It creates a new commit with a new ID.

 Situation before using `cherry-pick` command.